aiidateam/aiida-core/docs/source/installation.rst

 Updating from 0.6.0 Django to 0.7.0 Django
 ------------------------------------------
+In version 0.7 we have changed the Django database schema and we also have updated the AiiDA configuration files.

 * Stop your daemon (using ``verdi daemon stop``)
 * Store your aiida source folder somewhere in case you did some modifications to some files